 - Supporting and encouraging SMEs and VET centres in appointing a qualified trainer, through mechanisms that activate the recognition of in-company tutors as key actors for the apprenticeship programmes, increasing the trust of the employer in this type of learning in the working place.

-In the first stage of the project different proposals will be presented to overcome the constraints that are hindering SMEs and to improve their participation in training and apprenticeship programmes, through a strategic roadmap.
-Besides, the recognition of the role performed by the in-training tutor will be pursued, through the development of a new qualification in line with the EU standards.
+Throughout the project, proposals have been presented to overcome the constraints that are hindering SMEs and to improve their participation in training and apprenticeship programmes, through a strategic roadmap.
+Besides, the recognition of the role performed by the in-training tutor has been pursued, through the development of a new qualification in line with the EU standards.

-It is expected that the project’s outcomes will have a positive impact in the improvement of the VET training offer and its quality, in view of fostering excellence, and in the promotion of the apprentices’ training in the SMEs as an essential element for a competitive industry.
+As a consequence, the project’s outcomes have aimed to achieve a positive impact in the improvement of the VET training offer and its quality, in view of fostering excellence, and in the promotion of the apprentices’ training in the SMEs as an essential element for a competitive industry.